wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

             Again, it is probably a good idea that $DNS_HISTORY and $DNS_TEMP are NOT the same physical volume as $GREFERENCE if possible.

-You can now run dns_auth_update [input file] and when that is completed, rdns_update [input file]
+You can now run dns_auth_update [input file] and when that is completed, rdns_update [input file].
+Don't be surprised if these scripts take anything from 3 to 27 hours to complete.
+Stick ear plugs in, and open the windows.
+When the filtering is complete and this really gets going, expect all cores to be running at 100%

-When these updates have been completed, script dnsreg_update can be run against the input just processed by dns_auth_update.
+When updates have completed, script dnsreg_update can be run against the input just processed by dns_auth_update.
 It creates 100Mb chunks of unordered data that can be used by the dnsgrep utility.
 Again, related BASH script variables in this script will need to be modified.

 ### NOTE:

-The datastore has been designed to provide fast responses to DNS historic queries (The server code basically changes to the directory that satisfies an IP address class B value, then just reads the dns records for a single class C).
-It is therefore of significant benefit for the datastore to be mounted on modern solid-state storage such as 3dXpoint or Vnand.
+The datastore has been designed to provide fast responses to queries (The server code basically changes to the directory that satisfies an IP address class B value, then just reads the dns records for a single class C).
+It is therefore of significant benefit for the datastore to be mounted on 3dXpoint solid-state storage.
+Vnand will wear out too quickly running this process, so if you can't afford some 3dXpoint drives then I would stick with spinning rust.